-Throughout the simulations, we take $\theta_T = \theta_C$, denoted by θ .
+Throughout the simulations, we take $\theta_T = \theta_C$ , denoted by $\theta$ .
 The inter-query time, or iqt, is the average time between two consecutive file queries of a peer and is used as the basic unit of the simulation time.
 The main characteristics demonstrated by the experiments can be summarized as follows:

-- The protocol is quite effective in preventing the malicious downloads and can reduce the attacks' effectiveness to zero within a short time depending on the sophistication of the attackers. - A large degree of protection can be obtained by just evaluating one most trusted response, i.e., θ = 1.
-Setting θ = 2 helps against sophisticated attackers.
-The gain from θ > 2 appears to be negligible. - The protocol is similarly effective for both 1% and 10% malicious peer density.
+- The protocol is quite effective in preventing the malicious downloads and can reduce an attacks' effectiveness to zero within a short time depending on the sophistication of the attackers. - A large degree of protection can be obtained by just evaluating one most trusted response, i.e., $\theta = 1$ .
+Setting $\theta = 2$ may help against sophisticated attackers.
+The gain from $\theta > 2$ appears to be negligible. - The protocol is similarly effective for both 1% and 10% malicious peer density.

 Figure 4: Simulation results for the naive attacker type.
 The attackers are identified and inhibited rapidly.
-The performance does not depend on θ .
+The performance does not depend on $\theta$ .

-Figure 5: Simulation results for the collaborator attacker type.
+Figure 5: Simulation results for the collaborative attacker type.
 Their performance is only marginally better than the naive attackers for reasons discussed earlier in this section.
 (That is, for the support to be given in trust queries to be effective, the peer to receive the support must have a clean history.)
 A more effective attack scenario can be seen in Figure 8 where collaboration is carried out in coordination with pseudospoofing.

 Figure 6: Simulation results for the hypocritical attackers who try to send a malicious file after a certain number of honest uploads.
-The parameter Ψ specifies the dishonesty rate of the attackers.
-(E.g., for $\Psi = 0.1$, an attacker tries to send a malicious file after every nine honest uploads.)
-The results show that detection of the hypocritical attackers take longer than other attacker types, but their level of effectiveness is also significantly lower.
-Among the Ψ values tested, the best attack performance is obtained for $\Psi = 0.5$
+The parameter h specifies the dishonesty rate of the attackers.
+(E.g., for h = 0.10, an attacker tries to send a malicious file after every nine honest uploads.)
+The results show that detection of the hypocritical attackers takes longer than other attacker types, but their level of effectiveness is also significantly lower.
+Among the h values tested, the best attack performance is obtained for h = 0.5